JoaoFranco03/photography-portfolio/README.md

   <h3 align="center">Photography Portfolio</h3>

   <p align="center">
-    A Website created using Tailwind CSS, HTML, CSS <br /> and JavaScript that can be used as a Photographer Portfolio.
+    A Website created using Tailwind CSS, HTML, CSS <br /> and JavaScript that can be used as a Photography Portfolio.
     <br />
     <br />
   </p>